Oleg-Savitski/TeachMeSkills_Final_Assignment/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## 🤝 Contributing
+Contributions, issues, and feature requests are welcome!

+---

+**Developed with ❤️ using Java**